google/flax/docs/flip/1009-optimizer-api.md

   step: int
 ```

-This will reduce above training loop to something much simpler:
+This will reduce the above training loop to something much simpler:

 ```python
 @jax.jit